The Cat and the Canary (1927)

 Leni directed this film for Universal Pictures and would influence future films such as Dracula (1931), Frankenstein (1931) and The Invisible Man (1933).
 Arthur Edeson openly admired Leni.
 Edeson was the cinematographer for Frankenstein and The Invisible Man.

 This film runs a little more than 1 hour and 20 minutes and is well worth your time investment.
-The best copy is available on Netflix but it is also available on YouTube.
+The best copy is available on Netflix.
 It stars Laura LaPlante, Creighton Hale and Arthur Edmunde Carewe.

 The film centers around the reading of Cyrus West’s will.
 Cyrus died 20 years earlier and mandates that all the heirs meet at midnight twenty years after his death for the reading of the will.
 One of the heirs is intent on doing anything, including committing murder, to secure West’s millions.